danjbrown/jwt-auth/README.md

 # JWT Authentication

 A simple JWT authentication server using Node.js and Express, this could be used to authenticate users in Angular2 applications.
-Uses nodemon to automatically restart the server when code changes are saved and sample Chai/Mocha tests.
+Uses nodemon to automatically restart the server when code changes are saved.
+Includes sample Mocha and Chai tests.

 ## Usage